instea/react-native-popup-menu/README.md

 # react-native-popup-menu

 Extensible popup menu component for React Native.
-It is inspired by [react-native-menu](https://github.com/jaysoo/react-native-menu) component which has some limitations.
+It is inspired by [react-native-menu](https://github.com/jaysoo/react-native-menu) component which has its limitations.
 Target platforms are both Android and iOS.
-The library is prepared for React Native 0.26.

 ## Installation